fearofcode/dotfiles-macos-old/README.md

-The lack of wallpaper, transparency, elaborate bar widgets showing things that are unlikely to be at an abnormal level or change significantly anytime soon such as free disk space, and other standard Unix desktop customization tropes is very much intentional.
+The lack of wallpaper, transparency, elaborate bar widgets showing things that are unlikely to be at an abnormal level or change significantly anytime soon such as free disk space, and other standard Unix desktop customization tropes is intentional.

 To get something that looks like this, run the appropriate script: